Gandi/gandi.cli/README.md

     $ gandi record create example.com --name www --type A --value 127.0.0.1

-Add a new record to the current zone file of the domain and activate it.
+Add a new record to the domain's current zone file and activate it.

 ##### List your records

     $ gandi record list example.com

-You can show records set for a domain in a zone file using `gandi record list example.com`.
-Use `--format` parameter to change the output formating.
+List a domain's zone file records.
+You can use the `--format` parameter to change the output format to `text` or `json`.

-##### Update a record
+##### Update one record

     $ gandi record update example.com --record "@ 3600 IN A 127.0.0.1" --new-record "@ 3600 IN A 0.0.0.0"

 This command is useful to update only one record at the time.
-The pattern to use is 'name TTL CLASS TYPE value', you can list your records easyly with `gandi record list example.com --format text` to copy and past the record to replace.
+The pattern to use is `name TTL CLASS TYPE value`.

+You can easily check or copy-paste the values you need to replace using the `--format text` parameter:

+    $ gandi record list example.com --format text

-##### Update many records quickly
+##### Update many records

     $ gandi record list example.com --format text > file.zone

-You can use this command to extract your zone records in a file, then edit it and use `gandi record update example.com -f file.zone` to update the entire zone file easily.
+Use this command to extract your zone records into a file called `file.zone` (or something else).

+Simply edit the file to your liking and then update the entire zone file with it.

+    $ gandi record update example.com -f file.zone

 ##### Delete records

     $ gandi record delete example.com --value 127.0.0.1

-Delete records corresponding to the parameters.
-If there is many record with a value '127.0.0.1', all of them would be deleted.
+Delete all records that match the given parameters from a domain's zone file.
+In this example, if there were many records with '127.0.0.1' as their value, all of them would be deleted.

 ### Creating a Virtual Machine